-- 3.12 Under normal working conditions (i.e. not emergency contingency plan) the size of event and site does not require specific call routing.
-In the case of an emergency, the Event Management on site will assume overall responsibility for the event and site. - 3.13 Where stewards have a specific area of responsibility.
-Calls should be directed to that steward in the first instance to reduce the likelihood of line blocking to the Event Organiser. - 3.14 Those issues that cannot be resolved by the appropriate Steward should be referred to the Event Manager or the Event Safety officer.
+- 3.13 Where stewards have a specific area of responsibility.
+Calls should be directed to that steward in the first instance to reduce the likelihood of line blocking to the Event Organiser. - 3.14 Those issues that cannot be resolved by the appropriate Steward should be referred to the Event Overseer or the Event Coordinator.
 Any communications concerning changes to arrangements or any other issues with safety implications must be cleared with the Safety Officer) - 3.15 See also 3.7